ramit21/machine-learning-python/algorithms/K-Nearest-Neighbors/README.md

 Supervised Algortihm used for both Classifiction and Regression, but mainly for Classification.

-Given N training vectors (features), kNN identifies k nearest neighbours of given vector C (whos class needs to be identified), regardless of labels.
-It then assigns the class that is in majority among the k neinghbours as the class of C.
+Given some training vectors (features), kNN identifies k nearest neighbours of given vector C (whos class needs to be identified), regardless of labels.
+It then assigns the class that is in majority among the k neighbours as the class of C.

 Euclidean Distance [ sqrt((pow(x1-x2),2), (pow(y1-y2),2))] is used to find the nearest distance from the target (x1,y1)